by Angeline Licerio

 - Criticise constructively, especially during this trying time.
 It is vital to expect excellent results, but allow room for mistakes and improvements.
 When things happen, talk to your employee and encourage him to do better next time and avoid the same things from happening.

 #6: Build credibility with transparency: Share both the good and bad news with your team.
 Transparency fosters stronger connections and working relationships.
 Do not be afraid to let your team know what’s ahead and reassure them that you are on top of the situation.
 Keeping bad news will only make you anxious and affect your own well-being.
-Let everyone in your organisation know that you don’t have the right answers now, but you are working to find the best solutions and expect everyone to cooperate.
+Let everyone in your organization know that you don’t have the right answers now, but you are working to find the best solutions and expect everyone to cooperate.
 Admitting problems does not make you weak or incapable, it displays your honesty and willingness to accept suggestions from your people.

 #7: Show extra compassion: The world needs an extra dose of love and compassion during this pandemic.